kenan-rhoton/heartborne/Coop/Crawl-Fighter.markdown

 Weapon deck (x10)

-Starts with 5/5 Str and 5/5 HP
+Starts with 8/8 Str and 5/5 HP

+### Attack Board

+X  X  X
+ XXXXX
+ XXXXX
+XXXOXXX
+ XXXXX
+ XXXXX
+X  X  X

+### Minion deck

+Skeleton Warrior - 1 HP, ^, Doom: Wave damage
+Goblin Archer - 1 HP, \*, Shoots for 1 damage for Wave turns, Doom: None Orc - Wave HP, <>, Doom: 1 damage

+### Boss deck

+Goblin King - 2 HP, /, Doom: Wave + 2 damage
+Deathknight - 3 HP, Hits for 1 damage every turn in melee, No Doom

+### Weapon deck

+## Phases
-## Prepare
+### Prepare

 1. Dude appears
 2. Move Fighter
 3. Assign Strength to an Attack
+4. Dude appears
+5. Move Fighter
+6. Assign Strength to an Attack
-4. Boss appears
+7. Boss appears
-5. Move dude
+8. Move dude
-6. Move Fighter
+9. Move Fighter
-7. Choose weapon
+10. Choose weapon
-8. Assign Strength to an Attack
+11. Assign Strength to an Attack
-9. Choose whether to Overexert
+12. Choose whether to Overexert
-10. FIGHT
+13. FIGHT

-## Fight
+### Fight

 1. Enemies in turns move 1 space closer to you.
 You may move them to any square as long as the distance decreases with you.
 2. When an enemy enters a square you have Strength on, you throw a die for each Strength allocated.